Kristian Nicht: North America

 On 6 March 2012, the Rochester Rhinos announced they had signed Nicht for the 2012 USL Pro season.
 To begin his first season with the club, Nicht recorded a North American record to start a season with six consecutive shutouts.
 He continued this strong form throughout the season recording a league leading eleven total shutouts, ranked second in USL PRO with a 0.909 goals against average and 12 wins, and fourth in the league in total saves.
 His play earned him the 2012 USL PRO Goalkeeper of the Year award.
 Additionally, he was named to the first all pro team of the USL.

 On 1 October 2013, Indy Eleven of the North American Soccer League, the second tier of the United States soccer league system, announced that Nicht had been signed as the club's first-ever player.

 In February 2015, Nicht joined Montreal Impact on a short-term loan, as cover for the Impact's Champions League games.
 On 27 April 2015, the Montreal Impact acquired Nicht by way of transfer.
-The move was made since the Impact were in desperate need of a goalie for the 2nd leg of the 2014–15 CONCACAF Champions League finals after losing Evan Bush to a suspension and having Eric Kronberg being cup tied already with Sporting Kansas City.
+The move was made since the Impact were in desperate need of a goalie for the 2nd leg of the 2014–15 CONCACAF Champions League finals after losing Evan Bush to a suspension and having Eric Kronberg already cup tied with Sporting Kansas City.
 He made his debut on 29 April 2015, on the 2nd leg of 2014–15 CONCACAF Champions League Final, against Club América.
 He was released by the club just five days later on 4 May 2015.
 On 12 May 2015, he signed a contract to re-join Indy Eleven.

 Nicht signed with Minnesota United FC on 5 February 2016.